pluralsh/kubernetes-agent/doc/kubernetes_ci_access.md

      - `agent.gitlab.com/username` contains the username of the user the CI job is running as.

      - `agent.gitlab.com/environment_slug` contains the slug of the environment.
 Only set if running in an environment.

+     - `agent.gitlab.com/environment_tier` contains the deployment tier of the environment.
+Only set if running in an environment.

 - `ci_user` - impersonate the user this CI job is running as.
 Details depend on https://gitlab.com/gitlab-org/gitlab/-/issues/243740, tentatively: